Silicate mineral: Phyllosilicates

-Phyllosilicates (from Greek φύλλον phýllon 'leaf'), or sheet silicates, form parallel sheets of silicate tetrahedra with Si2O5 or a 2:5 ratio.
+Phyllosilicates (from Greek φύλλον phýllon 'leaf'), or sheet silicates, form parallel sheets of silicate tetrahedra with Si2O5 in a 2:5 ratio.
 The Nickel–Strunz classification is 09.E.
 All phyllosilicate minerals are hydrated, with either water or hydroxyl groups attached.
 Many phyllosilicates are clay-forming and may be further classified as 1:1 clay minerals (one tetrahedral sheet and one octahedral sheet) and 2:1 clay minerals (one octahedral sheet between two tetrahedral sheets).
-Below is a list of the phyllosilicate mineral species that currently have articles on Wikipedia, with their chemical formulas and important varieties:
+Below are some major phyllosilicate mineral species and their chemical formulas, with group and series names in italics: